neilklingensmith/hermes/README.md

 etc.), and the remaining vectors are for peripheral interrupts.
 In the above example, the UART3 interrupt is at offset 45 in the peripheral section of the vector table, which is at offset 45+16=60 from the start of the vector table.

+To create guestinit.c from guests.conf, run:

+    # ./guestsetup.py guests.conf > src/guestinit.c

+Be aware that this will overwrite the existing guestinit.c.